-S3500/A5496 – Vitale, Gopal/Benson, Vainieri Huttle, Verrelli, Mukherji: This bill “establishes a Core Behavioral Health Crisis Services Sytem”.
+S311/A2036 - Vitale, Gopal/Benson, Verrelli, Mukherji, Calabrese, Greenwald: This bill “establishes a Core Behavioral Health Crisis Services Sytem”.
 Federal law requires all states to implement a 988 crisis hotline in July 2022.
 This bill goes beyond that to develop a crisis response system.
 NJAMHAA has been working with other stakeholders and Senator Vitale’s office on proposed amendments to this bill.
-Due to the July 2022 deadline and need to appropriate funding for implementation, this bill is expected to pass in the lame duck session (November 2021 – January 2022).
-NJAMHAA will be sharing details and advocacy alerts with members regarding the proposed system leading up to and during that time.
+This bill was passed by the Senate Health, Human Services and Senior Citizens Committee Senate Health, Human Services and Senior Citizens Committee on Feb.
+3, 2022.

 State Issues in Need of Legislation

 NJAMHAA is currently in the midst of having several bills written and introduced to address some of our priority items:

 - A bill to allow Psychiatric Advance Practice Nurses to fill the role of Psychiatrists on Programs for Assertive Community Treatment (PACT) Teams.
 A Senate sponsor has been secured for this legislation.

 - A bill to establish a formula for automatic upward rate and contract adjustments that is indexed to actual costs.
 An Assembly sponsor has been secured for this legislation.

 - NJAMHAA is also working to have a bill introduced to further increase the funding of the School Based Youth Services Program (SBYSP) to expand it to many more schools and provide funding to existing programs.